jonathankim345/DialRibbon/README.md

 # DialRibbon
- Our Hack the North submission
+ Our Hack the North project